9 Ways To See The Athabasca Glacier: Tours & Free Options

 The limited edition tour of the Ice Explorer with smaller vehicles and a far more intimate experience.
 It supplies a lot more time on the glacier and goes further along the glacier’s surface.
 Due to the more capable vehicle and smaller group numbers, they can also drop visitors off onto a natural surface of the glacier.

-The tour spends 15 minutes taking in the views from the lateral moraine and another 45 minutes on the glaciers surface.
-While on the surface your guide and host share information about the glacier.
+The tour spends 15 minutes taking in the views from the lateral moraine and another 45 minutes on the glacier’s surface.
+While on the surface, your guide and host share information about the glacier.
 You’ll also get to try your hand at some mountaineering tools such as ice screws and ice axes.

 Ice Walk

-You’ll strap on microspikes and follow a certified guide up the across the glacier ice.
+You’ll strap on microspikes and follow a certified guide across the glacier ice.
 Some guided hikes even offer visitors the chance to rappel down into a crevasse in order to gain a unique experience.

 It’s the best way to spend around two hours on the glacier’s surface and learn more about these important natural features.
 An unforgettable experience and a great way to see the glacier on your own two feet